 Awareness Campaigns

-Workshops: Organize workshops on water-saving techniques and the installation of
+● Workshops: Organize workshops on water-saving techniques and the installation of water-efficient devices.

 Community Projects